Block types

 The DS2408 is used on the Motor Valve Expansion board.
-It has 8 pins, which can be used by two Motor Valve blocks: each Motor Valve requires four pins.
+It has 8 pins, which can be used by 8 Digital Actuator blocks, or by two Motor Valve blocks: each Motor Valve requires four pins.

 This block is added by clicking 'Discover new OneWire block' in the Spark service page menu.

 # Motor Valve

 The Motor Valve functions like a Digital Actuator, but is a special block to be used with our Motor Valve expansion board and the DS2408 Block.
 The board uses 4 pins per valve to drive the motor bidirectionally and to read open/closed feedback pins.